Lancaster University Students' Union: LUSU Shop

 LUSU Shop (previously known as Central) was an on-campus supermarket, owned and operated by LUSU, it was situated between Grizedale College and Pendle College on the Lancaster University campus.

-It closed in 2025 and is being renovated to become a Co-Op when reopen.
+LUSU Shop closed in 2025 and has since been replaced with a Co-op.

 'Extravs'

-At the end of each academic year, after exams, each college (with the exception of Graduate College), hosts an end of year 'extravaganza' party.
-For these parties, each college chooses its own individual theme, decorates its bar space to fit this theme, and the 1000+ attendees to each 'extrav' will usually dress up in a theme-appropriate outfit.
+Extravs (short for extravaganza) were a longstanding tradition of parties at Lancaster University, hosted by each undergraduate college, and facilitated by LUSU, held after exams to mark the end of each academic year.
+For these parties, each college chose their own individual theme, decorated their bar spaces to fit this theme, and the 1000+ attendees to each Extrav usually dressed up in a theme-appropriate outfit.

-In 2024 the decision was made that Extravs would be replaced by 'The Summer Ball' a large multi-college festival style event spanning a large portion of north campus.
+Due to consistent losses after the pandemic, in 2024 the decision was made to cease Extravs, and replace these events with one 'Summer Ball', a large multi-college festival style event spanning a large portion of north campus, with Professor Green headlining.

+The 2024 Summer Ball was a success, however once again funding posed a problem, and the event did not come back for 2025.

-Advice and Support
+Advice and support

 LUSU provides students with free support related to academic, accommodation and finance issues.
 This is through drop-in sessions with advisors, available on weekdays.